funteck123/FOP_Tron/README.md

 #### 2.2.1 Create 5 archetypes

-1. Create two character classes based on the information provided in `characters.txt`.
-This file contains the names of characters along with their initial attributes, including `speed`, `handling`, `lives`, 'discsOwned' and `experiencePoints`.
-When a player creates a new character, the character's initial attributes should be determined by the data in `character.txt`.
+1. Create two character classes based on the information provided in characters.txt.
+This file contains the names of characters along with their initial attributes, including speed, handling, lives, discsOwned, and experiencePoints.
+When a player creates a new character, the character's initial attributes should be determined by the data in characters.txt.

 2. `Characters` class should include a method called `levelUp()`.